Skip to main content

 Turkish Coffee

-Strong, unfiltered coffee served in small cups with grounds settled at bottom.
-Often enjoyed with lokum (Turkish delight).
+Strong, unfiltered coffee served in small cups, with the grounds left to settle at the bottom.
+Often taken with a piece of lokum (Turkish delight).

 coffeeHot